-Although historically the number of RPT accidents has been relatively low, large-scale experiments have demonstrated that vapor explosions can occur during LNG spills under industrially relevant conditions.
-The increased use of LNG in for example commercial transport vessels can lead to more incidents as well as a higher risk of injuries and loss of life.
-It is therefore important to better understand the RPT phenomenon during LNG spills on water.
+Although historically the number of RPT accidents has been relatively low, large-scale experiments have demonstrated that RPT explosions can occur during LNG spills under industrially relevant conditions.
+The increased use of LNG, for example in commercial transport vessels, can lead to more incidents as well as a higher risk of injuries and loss of life.
+It is therefore important to understand the RPT phenomenon during LNG spills on water.

 In Predict-RPT, we focus on the evolution of an LNG spill from initiation to superheating conditions, on the physical mechanisms that trigger the RPT event, and on the subsequent rapid phase transition.
 We have established a simulation framework for delayed RPTs that combines state-of-the-art CFD, heat-transfer models and thermodynamics, utilizing accurate thermodynamic data for hydrocarbon mixtures from a SINTEFs in-house library.

 As a part of the project, the framework has been given three major improvements; a new, simplified, model for spreading of LNG on water has been derived, the suitable approximation for the superheat limit of the LNG has been identified, and a best-fit heat transfer model has been selected.

 The superheat limit is an important parameter for predicting the overpressure caused by the rapid evaporation.
 In Predict-RPT, we have shown that for single- and multi-component fluids, the classic nucleation theory provides estimates for the superheat limit of LNG that agree well with experimental data.
 This is incorporated in our model for predicting the potential energy yield in an RPT event.